llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/coroutine-hostile-raii.rst

 not encompass a ``co_await`` or ``co_yield`` point.
 If you create/destroy an object, you must do so without allowing the coroutine to suspend in the meantime.

-The check considers the following type as hostile:
+Following types are considered as hostile:

  - Scoped-lockable types: A scoped-lockable object persisting across a suspension point is problematic as the lock held by this object could be unlocked by a